CSandler-Dev/MIST4610-G1-P2/README.md

 * Lets buyers decide whether paying a *process premium* is justified.
 * Example from our workbook: Natural Ethiopians gain ≈ +0.8 Aroma & +0.6 Sweetness at the **same \$6 /kg** price, while Honey lots in Costa Rica raise cost but add little lift.

-*Together, these questions move from a strategic view (which origins to source) to an operational one (which process to request), demonstrating how merged price-quality-altitude data translates into actionable sourcing advice.*
+*Together, these questions move from a strategic view (which origins to source) to an operational one (which processes to request), demonstrating how merged price-quality-altitude data translates into actionable sourcing advice.*

 ---

 ## 7 | Visualization

-Instead of providing screenshots here, our Dashboard visuialization is on Tableau Public to preserve its interactive nature
+Instead of providing screenshots here, our Dashboard visualization is on Tableau Public to preserve its interactive nature

 # [Click Here To Explore Our Visualization ](https://public.tableau.com/shared/XRMHFSDX5?:display_count=n&:origin=viz_share_link)